-- 2. Inspect the catheter and package.
-If either one is damaged, do not use the product. - 3.
+- A container to collect the urine if not cathing on or near a toilet - Hand towel - 2.
+Inspect catheter before use.
+If catheter or package is damaged, do not use. - 3.
 Wash hands thoroughly with soap and water, or if not available, use an antibacterial hand cleaner.

-Hydrophilic Catheterization Instructions for Men continued
+Self-Intermittent Catheterization Instructions for Men continued